 1-21-18 Shibuya, Shibuya-ku, Tokyo 150-0002 Japan

 Only school in Tokyo which follows the English National Curriculum.
-Highly regarded by British community in particular with 67% British students.
+Highly regarded by British community in particular with a high proportion of British families.
 School on two sites, quite close to ach other.
 Shibuya site for nursery - year 3.
 Showa Site (with school bus transfer available) years 4-6 and years 7-11.
 Usual choice for British parents with children of primary school age.
 For more details on the entire school, click here to read the full GSGI write-up.

 5 – 8 – 20 Kitashinagawa, Shinagawa ku, Tokyo, Japan 141 – 0001

-Kindergarten – Year 12.
-Established in Tokyo and Osaka in 2000.
-Canadian curriculum, Canadian teachers, two semester year.
-Small classes.
+Aged 3 – year 12.
+Canadian curriculum with Canadian teachers and small classes.
 Accredited by Canadian Department of Education Province of Prince Edward Island, mother school – Richmond International High School, Vancouver, British Colombia.

 4-3-1 Hiroo, Shibuya-Ku, Tokyo, Japan 150-0012

 Catholic foundation, American curriculum.
-Approximately 600 pupils total, ages 3-18 (all girls, apart from some boys in the Kindergarten).
+Approximately 600 pupils total, ages 3-18 (all girls, apart from a small number of boys in the Kindergarten).
 Very pleasant location in central residential district popular with expats.
 Built in 1968, traditional atmosphere.
 For more details on the entire school, click here to read the full GSGI write-up.

 12-15 Yoga 1-Chome, Setagaya-ku, Tokyo 158 -0097